-The Directors are responsible for the preparation and fair presentation of the financial statements in accordance with Australian Accounting Standards and the PF&A Act, and for such internal control as the Directors of VisAsia determine is necessary to enable the preparation and fair presentation of the financial statements that are free from material misstatement, whether due to fraud or error.
+The Directors are responsible for the preparation and fair presentation of the financial statements in accordance with Australian Accounting Standards and the PF&A Act, and for such internal control as the Directors determine is necessary to enable the preparation and fair presentation of the financial statements that are free from material misstatement, whether due to fraud or error.

-In preparing the financial statements, the Directors are responsible for assessing VisAsia's ability to continue as a going concern, disclosing as applicable, matters related to going concern and using the going concern basis of accounting except where VisAsia will be dissolved by an Act of Parliament or otherwise cease operations.
+In preparing the financial statements, the Directors are responsible for assessing VisAsia's ability to continue as a going concern, disclosing as applicable, matters related to going concern and using the going concern basis of accounting.